 St Ragener may be one of many little known Anglo-Saxon saints, but he is St Peter’s special saint.
 The traditional medieval story is that he is buried here.

-The basis of our current knowledge is the booklet written by Archdeacon Bazil Marsh and Dr David Sargant in the late 1980s after the discovery by archaeologists of a possible Saxon palace adjacent to St Peter’s.
+Current knowledge was reawakened by the booklet written by Archdeacon Bazil Marsh and Dr David Sargant in the late 1980s after the discovery by archaeologists of a massive Saxon hall adjacent to St Peter’s.
 Click here to download the text of the booklet.St Ragner (Latin) - Carl Horstman

 If you would like to join the group of Friends engaged in research into St Ragener, please email chairman Jean Hawkins (firstname.lastname@example.org) or phone 01604 499611.